mixpanel/docs/docs/Admin/Pricing-Plans.md

 Starting small with just a few events saves money and can lead to greater data trust over time – We’ve found that most healthy implementations start with a couple of key events and add more events and use cases as teams find value.

 You don’t need unlimited events to gain key insights, KPIs, and business metrics.
-In fact, you can get a tremendous amount of value with just a couple of events — Our [KPI Template](https://mixpanel.com/blog/company-kpis-dashboard-template-release-metrics/) requires just two events to get started!
+In fact, you can get a tremendous amount of value with just a couple of events — our [KPI Template](https://mixpanel.com/blog/company-kpis-dashboard-template-release-metrics/) requires just two events to get started!

 Events plans avoid some pitfalls